alwaysdata/documentation/content/advanced/migrations/vps-and-dedicated-migrations/_index.en.md

 Most migrations imply a complete change on the server.
 For example, migration to a new version of our software infrastructure will call for the complete reinstallation of the server.

 In the Public Cloud, during a migration, the accounts are migrated to a new server that runs the new version.
-When you have a dedicated or VPS server, this is not possible: you only have one server.
+When you use the Private Cloud, this is not possible: you only have one server.

 ## Required migrations